Hidden Bose-Einstein Singularities in Correlated Electron Systems: Hidden Singularities

 \subsection{Luttinger-Ward functional}

 One of the theoretical frameworks suitable for the present purposes is the Luttinger-Ward expression of the grand thermodynamic potential $\Omega$ given as a functional of Green's function $\hat{G}$ \cite{LW60,DDM64,DDM64-2,HRCZ07,Kita11}.
-The stationarity condition of $\Omega$ in terms of $\hat{G}$ yields a self-consistent equation for $\hat{G}$, which have been known by various names such as Dyson's, the Schwinger-Dyson, or Dyson-Gor'kov equation.
+The stationarity condition of $\Omega$ in terms of $\hat{G}$ yields a self-consistent equation for $\hat{G}$, which has been known, for example, as the Dyson, the Schwinger-Dyson, or Dyson-Gor'kov equation.
 Being nonlinear in $\hat{G}$, it can describe ordered phases with spontaneous broken symmetries continuously from the normal state on the same footing.
 Indeed, the ordered phases are characterized by the emergence of some novel component in the matrix $\hat{G}$ with particle-hole and spin degrees of freedom, such as the anomalous Green's function for superconductivity and spin polarization in $\hat{G}$ for ferromagnetism.
 This Luttinger-Ward functional with full particle-hole and spin degrees of freedom can be written as \cite{Kita11}

-where $\beta$ is the inverse temperature, $\hat{G}_0$ is the noninteracting Green's function, $\hat\Sigma$ is the self-energy, and Tr denotes trace over the arguments of $\hat{G}$.
-The stationarity condition of Eq.\ (\ref{Omega}) with respect to $\hat{G}$ yields the Schwinger-Dyson equation
+where $\beta$ is the inverse temperature, $\hat{G}_0$ is the noninteracting Green's function, $\hat\Sigma$ is the self-energy, and Tr denotes the trace over the arguments of $\hat{G}$.
+The stationarity condition of Eq.\ (\ref{Omega}) with respect to $\hat{G}$ yields the Schwinger-Dyson equation:

-These are formally the exact expressions, and practical calculations can be performed based on some approximate expression for $\Phi\!=\!\Phi[\hat{G}]$, obeying Eq.\ (\ref{SD}) just like the exact theory.
+These are formally the exact expressions, and practical calculations can be performed on the basis of some approximate expression for $\Phi\!=\!\Phi[\hat{G}]$, obeying Eq.\ (\ref{SD}) similarly to the exact theory.
 The scheme of Eq.\ (\ref{SD}) has also been known as conserving approximations of Kadanoff and Baym \cite{KB62} or $\Phi$-derivable approximations \cite{Baym62}.
-The potential $\Omega$ as a functional of $\hat{G}$ is alternatively called {\it effective action} in relativistic quantum field theory \cite{CJT74,Weinberg95}.
+The potential $\Omega$ as a functional of $\hat{G}$ is alternatively called the {\it effective action} in relativistic quantum field theory \cite{CJT74,Weinberg95}.